-1. The programme may benefit even further by opening up to the rest of the world to attract international candidates, making it an International player in the provision of Art and Design education.

-2. Further enhancement of mobility will open up new directions as well as potential for the development of the programme to acquire an even further international character and outlook.

-3. Continuous enhancement and improvements of physical resources must always be on the agenda of the Academy matching the development of new technologies and the industrial evolution.

-4. An ongoing enrichment of visiting creative practitioners who are currently involved in new technologies and who are practicing in the international contemporary design scene will add further to the developmet of the programme

-5. Introduction to the mind set of the programme's staff and students the notion of teaching students to teach themselves. (life long learning process)
+- 1. The programme may benefit even further by opening up to the rest of the world to attract international candidates, making it an International player in the provision of Art and Design education. - 2.
+Further enhancement of mobility will open up new directions as well as potential for the development of the programme to acquire an even further international character and outlook. - 3.
+Continuous enhancement and improvements of physical resources must always be on the agenda of the Academy matching the development of new technologies and the industrial evolution.
+Particularly an addition of state-of-the art production equipment and computer-aided design (CAD) suites in the textiles area will add a better educational experience to fashion design students. - 4.
+An ongoing enrichment of visiting creative practitioners who are currently involved in new technologies and who are practicing in the international contemporary fashion design scene will add further to the development of the programme. - 5.
+Introduction to the mind set of the programme's staff and students the notion of teaching students to teach themselves. (life long learning process).